Scotland Flag

 Highland Coat of Arms

-Bang in the centre of the bottom bit of the Scottish Highlands, this just about qualifies as the Cairngorms making for a rollercoaster ride up, down and in on the A9[1].
+Bang in the centre of the bottom bit of the Scottish Highlands, this just about qualifies as the Cairngorms making for a rollercoaster ride up, down and in on the A9, which, by the way, is the best road in the UK by at least 250 country miles.

 You can get here by train, as did Victorian toffs at the time, all the way from fancy London and all top-hatted and tittering at all talk of the tossing of cabers, no doubt.